OhDeerNeil/ohdeerneil.github.io/content/breachers/index.md

 	- Cloaking Device
 	- Static Field Emitter
 	- Incendiary grenade
-* Player driven vaulting: making sure the animations matched the vault, allowing players to dedicate if they wanted to commit to the vault or not.
+* Player driven vaulting: making sure the animations matched the vault, allowing players to decide if they wanted to commit to the vault or not.
 * Bot-take-over: during casual play to prevent a player from being locked out of playing, we added functionality to control a bot.
-* Worked on quite a bit of in-game-UI so it adhered to our in house standards.
+* A significant amount of in-game-UI so it adhered to our in house standards.
 * Frontend Analytics: making sure that we had statistics of all the important events happening during the game.
 * Voicechat and related gameplay elements: implementing vivox allowing players to keep in constant voice contact with each other.
 * Toxmod support: as Breachers is such a high intensity game, we wanted to crack down on the toxicity that came along.
 Toxmod allowed us to hook into vivox and mute players that went overboard.

-Some none gameplay related things:
+#### My involvement in non gameplay related areas:
 * Submission process: VRC's Quest/Rift
 * PSVR port
 * Omni One Port